VileSnack/sre/README.md

 The current concept supports the following command-line options:

-* `-of` Output file name.
+* `-f` Output file name.
 The output file type will be derived from the file extension.
 Will probably support PNG and EXR.

-* `-id` (short for *include directory*): Input directory to include.
+* `-i` (short for *input directory*): Input directory to include.
 Can be repeated.
 This is to support rendering from multiple processors.

-* `-cd` (short for *consume directory*): Like `-id` except that the files are deleted as they are processed.

 * `-l` The x-coordinate of the left-most pixels to be processed.
 These pixels will be the left edge of the image file.
 Pixels with lower values will be ignored.
 Defaults to `0`.